The Business Case for Employee Volunteer & Skills Giving Programs

 The average employee turnover rate of all U.S. industries is 15.1%.
 In some cases, this turnover is healthy for your organization because you’re losing low performers (i.e. problem staff or those not willing to improve) and this can positively impact everything from employee engagement to productivity and profits.
 But what if the employees leaving your organization are top performers?

-Increased Employee Engagement Helps Reduce Turnover
+Increased Employee Engagement Helps Employers Reduce Turnover and Achieve Higher Profitability

 So where do employee volunteer and skills giving programs factor in?
 It’s an excellent, relatively low-cost way to engage and retain employees.